Make WordPress Fast

 Why Edge Caching always wins

-Choose the right tool based on your stack and goals
+Choose the right tools based on your stack and goals

 Module 21: Monitoring, Testing & Reporting Tools